imadelakhaldev/imadelakhal.github.io/README.md

-# imadelakhal.github.io
+# ARE YOU READING THIS FOR REAL?!
-Making websites, mobile apps and games, spacecrafts and shit for FUN!
+There's nothing special in here.
+Just making websites, mobile apps, games, spacecrafts and shit for FUN!